-A Limited Submission Opportunity (LSO) is an extramural funding opportunity that limits the number applications submitted per institution.
-Researchers interested in submitting to a specific LSO must first apply to an internal competition and be selected for full proposal submission to the opportunity's sponsor.
+Limited Submission Opportunities (LSO) are extramural funding opportunities that limit the number applications submitted per institution.
+Researchers interested in submitting to a specific LSO must apply to an internal competition and be selected for full proposal submission to the opportunity's sponsor.
 Internal competitions help verify the eligibility of an applicant and ensure that another application has not already been selected to submit to a specific limited submission opportunity.
-Candidates selected in an internal competition are notified prior to the Sponsor's deadline on whether they have been selected to submit a proposal on behalf of the University.

 The University of Utah uses InfoReady Review software to host and manage all internal competitions for LSOs.
 A list of available LSOs that the VPR Office has created internal competitions for can be found on the UofU LSO Portal.